How to Dry Wet Carpets

 Replace Carpet Padding

-Many experts will advise using a dehumidifier to thoroughly dry wet carpet fibers.
+Many experts will advise using a dehumidifier to thoroughly dry wet fibers.
 This will remove the water from the padding and leave it to dry.
 In some cases, you may want to connect a wet vacuum hose to your vacuum’s vent and then place the hose beneath the carpet.
 It offers a comfortable space between the subfloor and the carpet to allow it to dry.
 When water has completely saturated your carpet, the carpet padding is usually destroyed.
 Replace it to avoid mold from growing on the main carpet.

 Sanitize Other Room Surfaces